AnonSar/fit3143-notes/notes/11-faults.md

 * In a Masking Tolerance system, when fault F is masked, its occurrence has no impact on the application (that is, P = Q)
 * Masking tolerance is important in many safety-critical applications where the failure can endanger human life or cause massive loss (i.e. an aircraft must be able to fly even if one of its engines fail)
 * Masking tolerance preserve both _safety_ and _liveness_ properties of the original system
-* Implementing failure masking — through information, time and physical redundancy
+* Implementing failure masking — through information redundancy, time redundancy and physical redundancy

 ### Non-Masking Tolerance
 * Fault temporarily affect and violate the *safety* property (i.e P ⊂ Q)